Table of Contents

 Factor Replacement for the Treatment of Hemophilia A and B

-The basic treatment of hemophilia is the replacement of the deficient coagulation factors by infusion of factor concentrates.
-Indication for replacement therapy is need-based, with needs ranging from long-term preventive therapy to on-demand treatment of acute bleeding events (e.g., before surgeries).
+The basic treatment of hemophilia involves the replacement of the deficient coagulation factors by infusion of factor concentrates.
+Indications for replacement therapy are need-based, ranging from long-term preventive therapy to on-demand treatment of acute bleeding events (e.g., before surgeries).
 Guidelines for factor replacement recommend different doses of factor concentrates, depending on the indication or site of bleeding.

-For prophylactic treatment, patients can be intravenously infused with genetically engineered, recombinant factor VIII and XI.
-The laboratory production of this protein which is made out of 2,200 amino acids is, however, a technical challenge because the protein cannot be stored for long in serum.
-Therefore, the factor concentrates are nowadays synthetically stored in powder form and mixed only on demand with the serum in a syringe immediately before infusion.
+Prophylactic treatment entails intravenous infusion of genetically engineered, recombinant factors VIII and XI.
+However, the laboratory synthesis of this protein, which consists of 2,200 amino acids, is a technical challenge because the protein cannot be stored in the serum for extended time periods.
+Therefore, the factor concentrates are currently stored in powder form and mixed with the serum in a syringe immediately before infusion.

 Replacement therapy is, however, not without complications.
-First, about 30 % of all patients who are treated with factor replacement develop inhibitors against the synthetic factor VIII protein.
-In addition, the factor concentrates have a rather short half-life and the body eliminates them within a short time.
+First, about 30% of all patients who are treated with factor replacement develop inhibitors against the synthetic factor VIII protein.
+In addition, the factor concentrates exhibit a rather short half-life and the body eliminates them within a short time.

-For very severe cases of hemophilia, research is focused on reducing the number of infusions by enhancing the lifetime of the recombinant factors.
-One possibility for this is PEGylation, which enlarges the entire molecule, making it harder for it to be filtered and excreted by the kidneys.
-In November of 2015, the US Food and Drug Administration (FDA) approved such a PEGylated product (Adynovate) for use by adults and adolescents (age 12 and older) who suffer from hemophilia A.
+In very severe cases of hemophilia, studies focused on reducing the number of infusions by enhancing the lifetime of the recombinant factors.
+For instance, PEGylation is used to increase the molecular size, which increases the difficulty of glomerular filtration and renal excretion.
+In November 2015, the US Food and Drug Administration (FDA) approved such a PEGylated product (Adynovate) for use by adults and adolescents (age 12 and older) diagnosed with hemophilia A.

 Gene Therapy for Hemophilia A and B

-Another possibility for treating hemophilia is gene therapy: an altered virus that produces factor VIII can be inserted into the liver.
-This is called an in vivo gene transfer where the virus acts as a non-pathogenic viral vector that synthesizes factor VIII inside the body.
-Gene therapy could create a cure for hemophilia, however, it is still in a preclinical trial.
+Another possibility for treating hemophilia is gene therapy in which an altered virus synthesizing factor VIII is inserted into the liver.
+In this procedure known as in vivo gene transfer, the virus acts as a non-pathogenic viral vector that synthesizes factor VIII inside the body.
+Gene therapy can be used to develop a cure for hemophilia.
+However, it is still in preclinical stages.